Compute

 Run the kubectl edit deploy -n monitoring log-agent-log-operator command on the node and add --kubernetes-buffer-size=20MB to the command lines of the log-operator container.
 The default value is 16MB.
 You can estimate the value based on the total size of pod information on the node.
 0 indicates no limits.

-If Cloud Native Logging is upgraded, you need to reconfigure kubernetes-buffer-size.
+If the Cloud Native Log Collection add-on is upgraded, you need to reconfigure kubernetes-buffer-size.

 Figure 13 Modifying the command line parameter of the log-operator container